sunnyraja2004/Machine-Translation-System-for-India/README.md

 Detokenization: Simple whitespace join

-Greedy decoding was chosen for speed, though it introduces repetition and early-stopping errors.
+⚠️ Greedy decoding was chosen for speed, but it introduces repetition and early-stopping errors.

-Error Analysis Summary
+🔍 Error Analysis Summary

-Main error sources:
+Main Error Sources

 OOV & Named Entities — due to word-level vocabulary